apolloeleven/env-analyzer/README.md

 You can also run [Analyzer](https://github.com/apolloeleven/env-analyzer/blob/master/Analyzer.php) on [Composer Scripts](https://getcomposer.org/doc/articles/scripts.md)

-Add the following code to the `extra` in projects `composer.json` file
+Add the following code to the `extra` in project's `composer.json` file

 ```
 "apollo11-parameters": {